 Consider that in a year in which there are no realized capital gains, clients can deduct up to $3,000 from a previous year’s carry-forward losses against their adjusted gross income (AGI), ultimately lowering their tax bill.

 Repositioning portfolios.
 Tax-loss harvesting allows our portfolio managers and clients to reposition portfolios to favor stocks or funds better reflecting the highest conviction ideas of our equity research teams.
 If we think a holding is still worthy of being retained, we can accomplish tax-loss harvesting by doubling the size of the holding, waiting 31 days, and then selling the shares originally purchased.
 (The 31-day wait is required to avoid a “wash sale,” which essentially would disallow recognition of the loss until the position is fully sold.)
 The process also can work in reverse: selling first, then waiting 31 days, and repurchasing the security.
 In either event, the client retains the economic merits of the holding and the benefit of currently recognizing a loss.

 While stock market corrections are an unavoidable component of long-term investing, we believe they can be a key opportunity for clients to reap better after-tax rewards over time and make lemonade out of lemons.
-If you would like to discuss this relative to your investment portfolio, please reach out to your portfolio manager or call us at (800) 836-4265.
+For more information, please feel free to reach us at firstname.lastname@example.org or (800) 836-4265.